alephmembeth/alephmembeth.github.io/check.md

 + Bauer, Alexander Max, Adele Diederich, Stefan Traub, and Arne Robert Weiss (2025): »Correction to: Thinking About Need«, _The Journal of Economic Inequality_. <span class = "label color-9">[Link](https://link.springer.com/article/10.1007/s10888-025-09711-7)</span>

-## Claimed Bounties
+## Further Errors

-+ In [Austin in the Lab](https://topling.ukf.sk/index.php/topling/article/view/112), we reported our sample’s mean age as 48.45, but it is actually 48.50.
-For this, a bounty of 5 € was claimed.
++ In [Austin in the Lab](https://doi.org/10.2478/topling-2023-0008), we reported our sample’s mean age as 48.45; it should be 48.50.
++ In [Poisoned Babies, Shot Fathers, and Ruined Experiments](https://doi.org/10.1017/psa.2023.1), seven numerical errors were found.
+  + GFCI replication, statement (2): the reported 95% CI belongs to a different statement; it should be [3.434, 4.799].
+  + Poisoned Cup, IOC exclusion (2): the running text gives N = 81; it should be N = 89.
+  + Poisoned Cup replication: the analysis file divides by &radic;50 rather than &radic;71; reported r = 1.166 and r = –0.842 should be r = 0.978 and r = –0.706.
+  + GFCI CRC exclusion: the analysis file divides by &radic;50 rather than &radic;67; reported r = 0.917 and r = 0.254 should be r = 0.792 and r = –0.219.
+  + Revolver, simultaneous exclusion: the sample should be 31 males, not 30.
+  + GFCI CRC exclusion: the mean age is 46.269, not 46.267.

 ***